The Pros and Cons of a Matt Kitchen Finish

 If you want all the positives of matt laminate without the downside of a slightly rough finish, then a silk matt laminate is the option for you.
-The best part is you can upgrade to a silk matt laminate for a modest increase in price, which will give you a glorious smooth finish due to the premium quality laminate which is used.
+The best part is you can upgrade to a silk matt laminate for a modest price increase, which will give you a glorious smooth finish due to the premium quality laminate, which is used.
 Again, this is a durable option that will last a long time.

 The pros of a matt finish

 Matt finishes are great for many reasons.
 For one, it’s harder to see any marks, such as fingerprints or scratches, which may be especially good for those with young children.

 Due to the more muted effect of matt finishes, you will also enjoy a fantastic consistency in colour, giving a solid, even, and impressive look to your kitchen.

 Not only that, but a well-done matt kitchen finish oozes sophistication and style.

 Finally, as it reflects less light, a matt finish can allow you to tone down a very bright kitchen area.

 Following on from that last point, however, if you want to maximise the light of your kitchen area, perhaps a matt finish is not for you.
 This is particularly important to think about if you have a small kitchen, where a dull look can make the room feel even smaller.